 The majority of these invasive non-native species cannot be treated in a single season.
 It could be a huge seed bed that will continue to regenerate for years after the parent plant has been killed such as with Giant Hogweed.
-Or perhaps a rhizome network beneath the ground which acts as a storage organ such as Japanese Knotweed – in either of these cases an aftercare management plan is an essential tool to complete the eradication process.
+Or perhaps a rhizome network beneath the ground which acts as a storage organ such as Japanese knotweed – in either of these cases an aftercare management plan is an essential tool to complete the eradication process.
 Some strategies may take several years to completely eradicate a target species with repeat visits an essential part of the process.

 The Invasive Non-Native Specialists Association (INNSA) is the industry body for companies involved in controlling and eradicating invasive non-native species.
 Membership demonstrates professional knowledge and understanding of invasive species and the best methods for eradicating them.
 Registration with INNSA provides members with a recognised accreditation backed by a comprehensive insurance scheme.

-INNSA aims to
+INNSA aim to

 - Encourage the highest of standards within the industry

 - Improve the business climate in which the industry operates

 - Promote and protect the interests of its members

 - Represent members and sectors interests at all levels of the legislative and regulatory process

 - Provide members customers and clients with peace of mind and quality standards assurance.